araleo/r/README.md

 ### Available commands

-- rnfc: creates a new functional component
+- nfc: creates a new functional component
+- ntf: creates a new test file

-### Available options
+### Available flags and options

 - -n --name: Name of the component
 - -d --dir: Target directory
+- -s --skip-test: Avoid creating a test file when creating a new component